jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 14a

--change the protocol to icmp
+-  Change the protocol to icmp

--change the action to deny
+-  Change the action to deny

--change the priority to lower than is already set( so it performs the task before any task above it)
+-  Change the priority to lower than is already set( so it performs the task before any task above it)

--click add
+-  Click add

--return to vm1 to observe the "timed out" status
+-  Return to vm1 to observe the "timed out" status
 </p>
 <br />